-A line of demarcation runs through the organized church, irrespective of denomination, that is as deep and wide as the Grand Canyon.
+However, today there is a line of demarcation running through the organized church, irrespective of denomination, that is as deep and as wide as the Grand Canyon.
 This breach cannot be resolved, and it cannot be reconciled.
 It has passed the point of no return.
 This bifurcation in the church began years ago in Germany in the last quarter of the nineteenth century.
 Its origin was with what is known as higher criticism.
-First the Graf-Wellhausen hypothesis made its attack upon the integrity of the Pentateuch (the first five books of the Bible written by Moses), questioning its Mosaic authorship.
+First the Graf-Wellhausen hypothesis made its attack upon the integrity of the Pentateuch (the first five books of the Bible written by Moses), and the attack was, of course, upon the Mosaic authorship.
 Then there was the Bauer-Tubingen hypothesis that made its attack upon the New Testament.
 These started the assault upon the integrity of the Word of God.
-Also during that century, Darwin wrote his Origin of the Species, and the theory of evolution was introduced into the church and accepted by many.
+Also during that century Darwin wrote his Origin of the Species, and the theory of evolution was introduced into the church and accepted by many.
 Also it was at this time that Karl Marx wrote Das Capital.

-At the turn of the twentieth century, these philosophies were splitting the church.
-The protagonists espousing these viewpoints boastfully took the name of "modernism."
+At the turn of the century these philosophies were splitting the church.
+The protagonists who espoused these viewpoints boast-fully took the name of "modernism."
 They were progressive, modern, and intellectual, according to their own estimation.

-Those who did not adopt their viewpoint were called "intellectual obscurantists."
-Today modernism has pretty much gone out of style, and the tag it bears now is "liberalism."
+Those who did not adopt their viewpoint were called "intellectual obscurantists" - that was their favorite designation.
+Today modernism has pretty much gone out of style, and the tag that it bears today is "liberalism."
 That covers a multitude of sins, let me tell you!
 It covers a wide range of those who hold various viewpoints in the church today.

 Those who adhered to the old creedal statements of the church and defended the fundamentals of the faith were designated as "fundamentalists."
 This was an honorable and proud name in the old days.
 Under this banner marched an array of brilliant scholars and fine Christian gentlemen of the past.
-The outstanding Hebrew and Greek scholars (who still stand head and shoulders above any we have today) were called fundamentalists, for that is exactly what they were.
+The outstanding Hebrew and Greek scholars (who still stand head and shoulders above any that we have today) were called fundamentalists, for that is exactly what they were.
 They believed in the integrity of the Word of God.